 Though the regions to the north and south of us both take the community property approach, they’re actually in the minority.
-Only nine of the fifty states—and Alaska by agreement—in the union adhere to community property statutes.
-The rest practice equitable distribution and Oregon falls into this category.
+Only nine of the 50 states in the union—and Alaska by agreement—adhere to community property statutes.
+The rest practice equitable distribution.
+Oregon falls into this category.

 As opposed to community property states, equitable distribution views the property as belonging to the individual spouse who earned it.
-When it comes to divorce, no set rules for the division of property exist, but the court divides the assets between both parties in a fair and equitable manner.
+When it comes to divorce, no set rules for the division of property exist.
+The court divides the assets between both parties in a fair and equitable manner.
 The two sides sit down, usually with attorneys, judges, or mediators, to determine the ideal way to split up the marital property.

 In both equitable distribution and community property states, while methods may be different, the general idea is for each spouse to emerge on relatively equal footing.
 Additionally, the goal is for both to maintain a standard of living similar to what they enjoyed during the marriage.

 It is possible for spouses to work out how to divide property on their own.
 If both sides come to an agreement, the court will generally accept it, unless it skews drastically in favor of one party.
 Even once the courts get involved, you can make a case for ownership.

 You can argue that the other spouse didn’t contribute as much to a certain acquisition.
 Or the two sides can also bargain and haggle.
 For instance, perhaps you’re willing to cede possession of a car in exchange for the title to a boat.